spyder-ide/spyder/spyder/utils/help/tutorial.rst

   The documentation string, or *docstring*, is the first string immediately below the line ``def hello():``.
   By convention, and as they usually extend over multiple lines, they are enclosed by triple double quotes (``"""``).

-* The Spyder environment also provides a ``Help`` pane which by default is located in the top right corner.
+* The Spyder environment also provides a :guilabel:`Help` pane which by default is located in the top right corner.

-  While the cursor is on the name of an object, press :kbd:`Ctrl-I` (or :kbd:`Command-I` on macOS), and you should find that the same information as we obtained from ``help(hello)`` is provided automatically in the Help pane:
+  While the cursor is on the name of an object, press :kbd:`Ctrl-I` (or :kbd:`Command-I` on macOS), and you should find that the same information as we obtained from ``help(hello)`` is provided automatically in the :guilabel:`Help` pane:

   .. image:: images/spyder-hello-docstring.png
        :align: center

-  This works in the console and in the editor.
+  This works in the :guilabel:`Console` and in the :guilabel:`Editor`.

 Updating objects